 The Singapore government and related statutory boards have identified fintech as a growth area for the Singapore economy.
-Following on from this, a not insignificant amount of resources have been channelled into the space.
-By way of example, the Monetary Authority of Singapore (MAS) has formed a Financial Technology and Innovation Group to drive fintech initiatives, with divisions specifically responsible for developing the Singapore payments ecosystem and cross-border data connectivity, scanning the horizon for cutting-edge technologies with potential financial industry application, and developing and implementing AI strategy for the Singapore financial industry.
-In addition, Singapore offers an open banking platform via application programming interfaces for faster innovation and integration of new and legacy IT systems within the sector.
+Following on from this, a not insignificant amount of resources has been channelled into the space.
+By way of example, the Monetary Authority of Singapore (MAS) created a Financial Technology and Innovation Group to drive fintech initiatives, with divisions specifically responsible for developing the Singapore payments ecosystem and cross-border data connectivity, scanning the horizon for cutting-edge technologies with potential financial industry application, and developing and implementing AI strategy for the Singapore financial industry.
+In addition, Singapore offers an open banking platform via application programming interfaces for faster innovation and integration of new and legacy IT systems within the sector, and operates the Singapore Financial Data Exchange (SGFinDex), a free digital service that allows individuals to sign in using a national digital identity to view consolidated data on their own account balances, credit cards, loans and investments, pooled from all participating banks and Singapore government agencies.
 MAS also launched two 'sandboxes' as safe spaces for fintech companies to experiment and roll out innovative products and solutions within controlled boundaries.

-- A.I.SG is a national programme which is expected to involve investment of S$150 million over five years to boost Singapore's artificial intelligence (AI) capabilities.
+- AISG, a national programme which is expected to involve investment of S$150 million over five years to boost Singapore's artificial intelligence (AI) capabilities.

-- [email protected] is a programme through which the Info-Communications Media Development Authority will accredit promising technology product firms, in order to help them establish their credentials and position them as qualified parties to potential buyers and customers.
+- [email protected], through which the Info-Communications Media Development Authority will accredit promising technology product firms, to help them establish their credentials and position them as qualified parties to potential buyers and customers.
 This involves an independent evaluation of the technology product firms on the basis of various factors, including whether their products function in accordance with stated claims.

 i Licensing and marketing